rails/rails/guides/source/action_view_helpers.md

 Form helpers simplify working with models compared to using standard HTML elements alone.
 They offer a range of methods tailored to generating forms based on your models.
-Each method corresponds to a specific type of input, such as text fields, password fields, select dropdowns, and more.
+Some methods correspond to a specific type of input, such as text fields, password fields, select dropdowns, and more.
 When a form is submitted the inputs within the form are grouped into the params object and sent back to the controller.